cssobral2013/Hernanez-Font/README.md

 # Hernanez-Font
-Is forked from font Sora fonts.
+Is forked from Sora fonts.

 List of changes from upstream Sora: